chipsalliance/Cores-VeeR-EH1/README.md

 TEST_DIR    -  alternative to test source directory testbench/asm
 <snapshot>  -  run and build executable model of custom CPU configuration, remember to provide 'snapshot' argument
                for runs on custom configurations.
-CONF_PARAMS -  configuration parameter for swerv.config : ex: 'CONF_PARAMS=-unset=dccm_enable' to build with no DCCM
+CONF_PARAMS -  configuration parameter for veer.config : ex: 'CONF_PARAMS=-unset=dccm_enable' to build with no DCCM
 ```

 Example: